rockboroschool/website/wp-content/plugins/google-captcha/readme.txt

 * NEW : Ability to add Google Captcha (reCAPTCHA) into standard forms was added.

 == Upgrade Notice ==

+= V1.43 =
+* New features added.
+* Bugs fixed.

+= V1.42 =
+* Functionality expanded.
+* The compatibility with new WordPress version updated.

+= V1.41 =
+* Functionality expanded.
+* Usability improved.
+* Bugs fixed.

+= V1.40 =
+* The compatibility with new WordPress version updated.
+* Functionality improved.

 = V1.39 =
 * The compatibility with new WordPress version updated.